 The city has reverted to monitoring ice levels and letting visitors know when conditions are safe to skate, but if you want to figure eight or drop a puck without worrying about reliving that scene from It’s a Wonderful Life, there are artificial rinks, too, near the pool facilities at High Park.

 Dufferin Grove is hugely popular for both pleasure skating and casual shinny games, with two artificial rinks open during the winter months.
-Renovated in the summer of 2021 to ensure residents could enjoy the Dufferin Grove skating rink during the winter season, the 2022-2023 season will introduce new skating pads, a Zamboni garage, and improved accessibility for disabled visitors.
+Renovated in the summer of 2021 to ensure residents could enjoy the Dufferin Grove skating rink during the winter season, skating pads, a Zamboni garage, and improved accessibility for visitors.
 In true neighbourhood spirit, there is hockey and figure skating lending on a donation basis, along with sticks, gloves and helmets.

 If Albert Campbell Park reminds you a little bit of Nathan Phillips Square, there’s a reason for that — Scarborough’s own community gathering space was modelled on the one adjacent to Toronto’s City Hall.
 It’s even got its own waterfall-fed reflecting pool that turns into skating rinks in the winter, with views of the surrounding modernist architecture and public sculptures.
 Albert Campbell Park is better than ever too, after a multi-year renovation effort that saw the rinks renovated.